marcussacana/SacanaWrapper/README.md

 # Default Plugins:
 Big part of my plugins is included in the Plugin Manager (PMan)

+Note: "Filer" tools in the Plugin Manager is to extract only the text of plain text scripts, Can't decompile a compiled script.

 ## How to Use:
 ![https://u.nya.is/gaqnnu.gif](https://u.nya.is/gaqnnu.gif)